 Is Acne Associated with Any Other Diseases?

-Most of the times, acne is a straightforward clinical diagnosis.
+Most of the time, acne is a straightforward clinical diagnosis.
 However, in some cases, it may be associated with some other diseases.
-If you have a sudden onset of pimples, a severe disease, poor response to treatment, menstrual irregularities, deepening of the voice, excessive hair growth, or hair loss, etc., your dermatologist may have to order certain lab tests to check your hormonal status or insulin resistance.
+If you have a sudden onset of pimples, a severe disease, poor response to treatment, menstrual irregularities, deepening of the voice, excessive hair growth, hair loss, etc., your dermatologist may have to order certain lab tests to check your hormonal status or insulin resistance.